 Even where non-retail funds are able to avoid the requirement to be authorised, the regulatory regime generally requires their Hong Kong-based fund managers to be licensed by the SFC, whether they manage retail funds or non-retail funds.

-The principal source of regulation in respect of both authorisation and licensing is the SFO, and the key codes are the SFC Handbook for Unit Trusts and Mutual Funds, Investment-Linked Assurance Schemes and Unlisted Structured Investment Products, and the SFC's Fund Manager Code of Conduct.
+The principal source of regulation in respect of both authorisation and licensing is the SFO, and the key codes are the SFC Handbook for Unit Trusts and Mutual Funds, Investment-Linked Assurance Schemes and Unlisted Structured Investment Products, the SFC's Code of Conduct for Persons Licensed by or Registered with the SFC and the SFC's Fund Manager Code of Conduct.

 i Authorisation by the SFC